 So even though the eclipse information that followed is correct the basic diameter is not correct in Purana.
 Brahmagupta in the 7 th century calculated the earth to be 5,000 yojanas which is 36,000 km (@7.2km per yojana).
 It was close; the actual circumference at the equator is 40,076km.

 Taking the most used diameter of the Sun (1,392,000 km) divided by the mean diameter of the earth ( 12,742.02 km) results in 109.24484500887614365697118667213.

 It is nice to see the relative closeness to the number 108 in these measurements, but the numbers really cannot stand out too much under scientific scrutiny.
 One would not look back and calculate the number 108 as sacred from such computations.
 Stating this factual information also doesn’t really give any deeper understanding of 108.
-But understanding why 108 is sacred reveals why these numbers and distances are very important.

 1 + 0 + 8 = 9.
 Nine is the number of completion.
 As zero is the first number and after 9 the numbers start to repeat themselves.
 The 9 substantial numbers are representing the 9 archetypes of human existence (the navagraha).
 Nine is sometimes connected to Ketu, the moksa Karaka (significator of liberation), the planet that brings higher awareness, expanded vision and moksha (liberation).
 Ketu is connected to the deity Ganesh who guards the door to the Mother Kundalini who gives us Moksha.